Urine - abnormal color

 Green or blue urine is due to:

-The health care provider will perform a physical exam, which may include a rectal or pelvic exam.
-You will be asked questions about your medical history and symptoms, including:
+The health care provider will perform a physical exam.
+This may include a rectal or pelvic exam.
+The doctor will ask you questions about your symptoms such as:

-- Have you had any urinary problems or kidney problems?
+- Have you had urinary or kidney problems in the past?

 Tests that may be done include: